About Traveling Dutchie

 When I’m on the road I keep a journal which turns into a travelogue after I return.
 I write about what I did and where I went, about the places I visited, what I liked (and what not).
 At Traveling Dutchie I share my impressions and stories with you.
 Reading them hopefully you will find some inspiration for your own next trip.

 (Note: Reading older travelogues, you’ll notice that they are shorter and less informative.
 This reflects how I have changed.
 Over the years my interests have shifted and my style of writing has changed, and so have my travelogues.)

 I love photography and I take a lot of photos during my travels.
+Trying to capture what I see.
 My camera is my best travel companion and always at hand when I am on the road.
 Whoever joins me on a trip has to bear with me every now and then, if I want to photograph something from different angles or when I’m waiting until all people have left the frame…